tosc/vim/README.md

 ### Important
 * VH
+	- Git statusbar not showing changes for submodules.
 	- Change autocompiler to autotesting instead.
 * Marks
 	- Remove draw-marks.
+* Unite
+	- Find better way of changing input when pressing enter.
+	- Fix bmark
-	- Unite source
+	- Create mark source
 		- Go through all marks and run getpos("'A").
 		- Get that line and populate unite with it.
 		- Highlight correct column for where the mark is.
 		- Find way of showing what file that is in.
+* OpohBuffer
+	- Rename to tempbuffer.
-* Unite
+* Help-Bindings
-	- Find better way of changing input when pressing enter.
+	- Fix help-bindings.
+	- Make helpbindings use both base and heavy in heavy.

 ### Mid
 * Make repositories